Had a quick trip to Barcelona for work a week ago. I did zero research before I left, so it was a bit of a rush. Here’s a quick summary:

 - On that trip, I also got to use their metro system, which was not as nice as Singapore’s, but it was pretty good.
 I also got to stop at a Polish restaurant and get some pierogis.

 - I had to check out of the work hotel Saturday morning, but I was not flying out until Sunday because I extended my stay, so I moved across town.
 American Express hooked me up with a room at The Cotton House in the Gothic Quarter, which was absolutely insane.
-It’s rated as one of the 30 best hotels in the room, and Amex was paying me $300 to stay there.
-I got a room on the top floor of the hotel.
-I had my own balcony that looked south over the Gothic Quarter.
+It’s rated as one of the 30 best hotels in the world, and Amex was paying me $300 to stay there.
+I got a room on the top floor of the hotel, and had my own balcony that looked south over the Gothic Quarter.

 - After settling in and eating a stellar lunch, I went walking and went to the Picasso museum.
 There’s a lot there, but if you made a list of the top ten Picasso paintings, I think one of them is in Barcelona and like seven or eight are at MOMA in New York.